Cervator/Cervator.github.io/_posts/2020-12-27-4th-day-of-Xmas.md

 If a single _Kubernetes_ cluster can host a bunch of game services, and an arbitrary number of worlds, all in parallel and scaling to additional server nodes, then that's effectively the universe layer.
 Everything in that Kubernetes _and_ game cluster is really one grouping of game things.

 You could go beyond that in additional namespaces or even other Kubernetes clusters, or alternative ways to host the game services.
-With server-transfer being the same as world-transfer there's really no difference between swapping worlds in your local cluster vs some friend's remote cluster.
+With server-transfer being the same as world-transfer there's really no difference between world travel in your local cluster vs to some friend's remote cluster.
 Just more definitions of where to find things (think cloud-backed file share storage for inter-cluster data transfer), presenting metadata on destinations you can travel to like rulesets, moderation, etc.

 That may present a challenge if different modules are enabled within different server groupings.
 Much like how an ARK server may have mods enabled while another in its cluster does not.
 But since the transfer happens via simple text files in a file share, you don't run into any sort of syntax errors.
 You _may_ end up with data (like unknown components) a target server has no idea what to do with.
 I'm sure there are solutions for that, like checking your JoshariasSurvival powertools at the door if you're entering a server running MetalRenegades, potentially reattaching those extra components on your way back.